Sunflowers and Ramsey problems for restricted intersections: Introduction

 \begin{theorem} In \cref{lemma: furedi}, we must take $\alpha_{k,m}\leq k!\cdot2^{-\binom{k}{\ceil{k/2}}}$ for all $m\ge 2$ and $k \ge 3$. \end{theorem}

 \cref{thm:doubleexponential} shows that in its classical, strong form, one cannot hope for efficient bounds on the constant in Füredi's delta-system lemma.
 Thus, it is natural to look for variants of Füredi's delta-system lemma for which better (say, single-exponential) bounds on the constant $\alpha_{k,m}$ hold, but the conclusion is still strong enough for applications.
 Our methods give the following statement, which satisfies these goals for many applications, as discussed below. \begin{theorem} Suppose $\mc{F}\subseteq \binom{[n]}{k}$ and let $m \ge 2$.
 Then, writing $\beta_{k,m}=(25\cdot2^k km)^{-k}$, there exists a subfamily $\mc{F}'\subseteq \mc{F}$ with $|\mc{F}'| \ge \beta_{k,m}|\mc{F}|$ such that \begin{enumerate}[(a)] \item for every $F_1,F_2 \in \mc{F}'$ distinct, there is a sunflower in $\mc{F}$ with $m$ petals whose kernel is $F_1\cap F_2$; \item in fact, for every $F \in \mc{F}'$, there exists an intersection-closed set system $\mathcal{I}_F$ such that $I(F,\mc{F}')\subseteq \mathcal{I}_F\subseteq 2^F \setminus \{F\}$ and every element of $\mathcal{I}_F$ is the kernel of a sunflower with $m$ petals in $\FF$. \end{enumerate} \end{theorem} There are three main differences between \cref{lemma: weak furedi} and \cref{lemma: furedi}.
 Firstly, the main advantage is that we acquire a significantly better dependency on $m$ and $k$.
 In particular, the dependency on $k$ is single exponential and that of $m$ is $m^k$.
 Note that $m^k$ is necessary by considering a $k$-partite set system $\mc{F}$ where each part has size $m-1$ and every possible edge is included.
 Typically, in applications, our stronger bound gives a better dependency in statements which hold for `large enough $n$'.
 Secondly, the sunflower we could guarantee is in $\mc{F}$ but not necessarily in $\mc{F}'$.
 While this is a weaker conclusion, this distinction is in fact not important in many cases.
 In fact, one can replace Füredi's delta-system lemma by \cref{lemma: weak furedi} in some of the most well-known applications of the delta-system method, for example, in the proofs of Frankl and Füredi when studying set systems with restricted intersections~\cite{FF85} (i.e., the Erdős--Sós problem), and Chv\'atal's problem on simplices~\cite{FF87}.
 In \cref{section:weakfuredi}, we demonstrate two further applications of \cref{lemma: weak furedi}.
-However, the stronger property of the sunflower being contained in $\FF'$ (guaranteed by Füredi's result) can sometimes be useful if we need a recursive embedding argument, for example, in proofs for the Tur\'an numbers of expansions of trees (see \cite{MV16}).
-The last difference is that we cannot guarantee \ref{item:Furedisame}, i.e., that all intersection-patterns $I(F,\mathcal{F}')$ are isomorphic via a projection map, but one is generally not using this part of the conclusion in applications.
+However, the stronger property of the sunflower being contained in $\FF'$ (guaranteed by Füredi's result) can sometimes be useful if we need a recursive embedding argument, for example, in proofs for the Tur\'an numbers of expansions of trees (see~\cite{MV16}).
+The last difference is that we cannot guarantee \ref{item:Furedisame}, i.e., that all intersection-patterns $I(F,\mathcal{F}')$ are isomorphic via a projection map.
+Again, in most applications, this property is convenient but not actually used.
+However, it can occasionally be necessary for some applications -- for example, once again, in the context of some Tur\'an problems for expansions (see \cite[Section 4.3]{MV16}).

 Our proof of \cref{lemma: weak furedi} is in fact very simple and uses a special case of our colour certificate technique that we introduced to prove \cref{theorem: forbidding sunflowers}.